Egbeda: Government

 Egbeda local government area is subdivided into 11 wards: Erunmu, Ayede/Alugbo/Koloko, Owo Baale/Kasumu, Olodan/Ajiwogbo, Olodo/Kumapayi I, Olodo II, Olodo III, Osegere/Awaye, Egbeda, Olode/Alakia, and Olubadan Estate.

 The Local Government is headed by an elected chairman and 11 councillors elected from each ward.

 The current traditional ruler is the Elegbeda of Egbeda, Oba Victor Sunday Olatunde Okunola who is also a member of the Oyo State of Council of Obas and Chiefs.

 Economy

 The commercial sector in Egbeda is thriving, and the region is home to multiple marketplaces, such as the Bola Ige international market, where residents of the local government area and its surrounding areas congregate to exchange a wide range of goods and services.
 A major economic activity in Egbeda Local Government Area is farming, where huge amounts of crops like cocoa, coconut, and cocoyam are farmed.
 Additionally, there is a dry seaport in the LGA at Erunmu.

 Climate/ Geography

 The hottest month is March and the coolest month is August.
 The average temperature in Egbeda fluctuates from low to high season.

-The two main seasons experienced by the 191 square kilometer Egbeda Local Government Area are the dry and the wet seasons.
-The area's average temperature is 28 degrees Celsius, and its average wind speed is 12 km/h.
+The two main seasons experienced by the 191 square kilometre or 74 square mile Egbeda Local Government Area are the dry and the wet seasons.
+The area's average temperature is 28 degrees Celsius or 82.4 degrees Fahrenheit, and its average wind speed is 12 km/h.